-To continue in the PhD program, you must demonstrate a high level of proficiency in the MA general examination taken at the end of your second year of coursework.
+To continue in the PhD program, students must demonstrate a high level of proficiency in the MA general examination taken at the end of your second year of coursework.
 On the departmental website (http://smu.edu/Anthro), you will find a bibliography of key works in cultural anthropology, a list of 24 MA General Examination questions for you to consider in preparation for the MA exam, and a set of guiding statements to structure your reading.
 The bibliography, together with material covered in courses during the first two years, will provide the foundation for the MA general examination.
+Normally the exam will be offered in late April or early May.

-The exam normally will be offered on the first day of the spring semester examination period.
-When you enter the program, you will be given a comprehensive list of MA Exam Questions, from which your specific exam questions will be chosen by the Faculty.
+Your specific exam questions will be chosen from the list of MA General Examination questions by the Faculty; other questions, or slight variants of the questions on the list may be included.
 You will answer two of three possible questions during the morning of your exam and two of three possible questions during the afternoon.
 There will be a 90 minute time limit for each question.
 The questions will be synthetic in nature and broad enough so that you can bring your special knowledge (e.g., in medical anthropology, in a particular world region) to bear in answering the question.